Best gaming mouse 2023: the top wired and wireless gaming mice

 The best ambidextrous gaming mouse

-The Razer Viper is an excellent ambidextrous gaming mouse - particularly now it's much cheaper than it used to be.
-Previously, I recommended the Asus ROG Pugio as well as the Viper due to their wildly different prices in the UK and US, but with Pugio stock levels getting lower and lower and prices going higher and higher as a result, it's now nowhere near as good value as its Razer rival.
+The original Razer Viper is an excellent ambidextrous gaming mouse - particularly now it's much cheaper than it used to be.
+We recommended the Asus ROG Pugio as well as the Viper due to their wildly different prices in the UK and US, but with Pugio stock levels getting lower and lower and prices going higher and higher as a result, it's now nowhere near as good value as its Razer rival.

 Read more in our Razer Viper review

-The RPS readers' favourite gaming mouse
+The best RGB gaming mouse

 Gaming mouse jargon buster